F3real/F3real.github.io/content/ethernaut_wargame1.md

 ~~~

 First line is function identifier.
 It consists of first 32bits of `sha3("make_contact(bytes32[])")`.
-Second line shows us offset of array content, in our case it points to second line.
+Second line shows us offset of array content, in our case it points to third line.
 Array content starts with length of array, after which actual array elements come (in our case we will just leave it empty).

 A lot of values for array length greater then 2^200 cause out of gas exception on CALLDATACOPY instruction.
 It is probably related to internal way EVM handles it, and is actually really interesting and probably worth looking into more.